aridkabir/ITCS-4122-Project-2/readme.md

 - **Regional Sales** (North America, Europe, Japan)
 These are the big factors that I wanted to explore in this project, seeing how each one directly plays into sales figures.
 ---
+**Target Audience**

+This dashboard is designed for:

+Gamers, who are curious about metrics throughout history

+Developers, looking to see what games are most popular worldwide

+Marketing teams, who determine which regions respond best to certain types of games

+Students, studying the gaming industry

 ## Dataset Description